daily-co/daily-track-forwarding/README.md

 await window.betaGetTrackForwardingStats();
 ```

-## testing audio forwarding to google
+## Testing by sending audio streams to Google

 You can run `ws-to-google.js` to send audio data to the Google
 Cloud speech to text sevice.